 How People Describe This Pain Pattern

-When this headache is very active, people wave their hands around their head and say that they have a headache all over.
-Sometimes, when I ask, the details tell me that it is not this headache, and they are just overwhelmed by some other headache pain.
-When it is particularly bad, people refer to this as a migraine.
+When this headache is very active, people wave their hands around their heads and say that they have a headache all over.
+Sometimes, when I ask, the details tell me that it is not all over.
+Instead, they are overwhelmed and it feels more like a band around the side of the head.
+But, when it is particularly intense, people refer to this as a migraine.
 If they can’t get specific, I ask them how it started or when it is the worst.

-When this headache is less active, people come in and talk about a band of tension around their head.
-When it is on one side, they will explain the tension around the ear and will later talk about how it extends to the eye or back of the head.
-People seldom connect it to the spot at the base of their head.
+Sometimes, when this headache is less intense, people trace a band of tension around their heads.
+When it is on one side, they will explain the tension over their ear and later talk about how it extends to the eye or back of the head.
+People seldom connect it to the spot at the base of their heads.

 How You Activate and Intensify This Pain Pattern

 This posture is one of the most common causes of headaches that I see in my office.
 When you jut your chin forward to work on the computer, watch a game, lean in to listen, or rest your head in your hands, these muscles will tighten.
-Often, people hold this position for long periods, which allows the upper cervical joints to become displaced and fixated.
+People often hold this position for long periods, allowing the upper cervical joints to become displaced and fixated.
 Once that happens, this headache becomes more stubborn.